26 Jul Environmental and Labor Groups Clash Over Coal Ordinance

 Commissioners voted to delay their recommendation until further study is completed on the health impacts of coal and pet coke and the economic implications of a coal ban.

-City council will still consider the ordinance at a future date.
+City council may still consider the ordinance at a future date.